-To avoid any overlap of services, Personal Emergency Response System is limited to those services not covered through the Medicaid State Plan and which cannot be procured from other formal or informal resources.
-Waiver funding shall be the funding source of last resort and requires prior authorization from the MCO via the participant's Person-Centered Service Plan.
+This service is limited to those services not covered through the Medicaid State Plan, Early and Periodic Screening, Diagnostic and Treatment (EPSDT), or other HCBS services and which cannot be procured from other formal/informal resources.
+Waiver funding shall be the funding source of last resort and requires prior authorization from the MCO via the participant's PCSP.